-We are again author-less today, so I thought I would post a wonderful excerpt from one of Tolstoy's short stories, which I've always loved, but is especially meaningful ever since Bishop Kallistos Ware referred to it in a homily he gave.
+This is one of the empty spots, so I thought I would re-post what I did last year.
+This is a wonderful excerpt from one of Tolstoy's short stories, which I've always loved, but is especially meaningful ever since Bishop Kallistos Ware referred to it in a homily.

 "Remember that there is only one important time and that is Now.
 The present moment is the only time over which we have dominion.
 The most important person is always the person with whom you are, who is right before you, for who knows if you will have dealings with any other person in the future.
 The most important pursuit is making that person, the one standing at you side, happy, for that alone is the pursuit of life."